quiquee/obc-docs/api/Openchain API.md

 9. Go back to the Swagger-UI interface inside your browser and load the API description.
 You should now be able to issue queries against the pre-built blockchain directly from Swagger.

-## Node.js
+## Node.js Application

 You can interface to the obc-peer process from a Node.js application in one of two ways.
 Both approaches rely on the Swagger API description document, [rest_api.json](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/rest_api.json).
-Use the approach the you find the most convenient.
+Use the approach that you find the most convenient.

 ### [OpenchainSample_1](https://github.com/openblockchain/obc-docs/blob/master/api/Openchain%20Samples/openchain_1.js)